sagemath/trac_to_gh/Issue 2300.md

 # Issue 2300: A copy method for SingularElement [with patch, needs review]

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/2300

 Original creator: SimonKing